Leakers and whistleblowers often shape history at the same time as polarising opinion.

 A little more recently, Benjamin Franklin became "America’s first whistleblower," when he passed along confidential letters back in 1772.
 These letters were eventually seen by far more people than Franklin ever intended.
 This, in turn, set off a far-reaching chain of events that left the previously-neutral Franklin committed to American Independence.

 At the time of writing, US President Trump is fighting an ongoing battle with leakers.
 Many believe that his "one size fits all" condemnation of leakers fails to address the fact that while some leaks compromise security and deserve condemnation, others are "salutary, (or) even vital."
 Since 1989, there have been federal laws in place to protect whistleblowers in the US.

 Whatever your personal stance on whistleblowers, the associated stories make fascinating reading and have all made significant waves across society and politics.
-This “little black book” explores some of the most interesting and exciting leaks in modern history.
+This "little black book" explores some more interesting and exciting leaks in modern history.

 The subject of several books and documentaries, as well as a Hollywood movie bearing his name, Edward Snowden is probably the most famous whistleblower of recent times.
 His leaks opened the world’s eyes to just how Orwellian the modern landscape of surveillance has become.
 Snowden is a hero to libertarians but a traitor to those with a different mindset - just like several of the other leakers on this list.

 Edward Snowden was born in 1983.
 Generations of his family had worked for the US government in some form, with both his father and grandfather holding positions with the American coastguard, his mother working at the Maryland District Court, and his sister employed as a lawyer in Washington’s Federal Judiciary Center.